dgroomes/aws-playground/README.md

 This project is designed across a multi-module Gradle project:

 * `hello-world-lambda/`
   * The is the module of importance.
 The `:hello-world-lambda` module represents the actual *Lambda function*.
-Specifically, it has a class (? class name) that implements the AWS Handler interface (? name).
+Specifically, it has a class that implements the AWS Handler interface `com.amazonaws.services.lambda.runtime.RequestHandler`.
 * `simulator/`
   * Simulates the AWS Lambda deployment environment.
 This is a runnable Java program that serves the Lambda function in a local web server.
 This is useful for your local development workflow.
 The simulator maps the HTTP request to an